worldbank/decdg-covid19/_includes/body.md

 This collection in the World Bank data catalog contains datasets that may be useful for analysis or modelling.
 This will be expanded and improved over time.

+**[Map of World Bank's Operational Response to the Coronavirus][wb-cvmap]**.
+This interactive map provides a global view of all new and ongoing projects that are part of the [World Bank's response][wb-covid] to the coronavirus.

+**[Database on Coronavirus Trade Flows and Policies][wb-trade]**.
+This dataset summarizes statistics for a sub-set of key medical supplies, which have been identified by the WHO as key to deal with the coronavirus crisis.
+The data show trade flows and trade policies across countries and products at different levels of aggregation.

 **[Social Protection Responses to Coronavirus][ugo]**.
 World Bank economist Ugo Gentilini is publishing an "living paper" analysis of social protection and labor policies that countries are implementing to